FIZZY, FERMENTED TEA

 BOTTLE, GARNISH AND BEGIN SECOND FERMENTATION

+With a secondary ferment Kombucha transforms from a flat beverage to a carbonated one.
 When the black tea Kombucha has reached the right flavor for you, transfer it into your flip-top bottles by way of the funnel and strainer combination.
 The air tight seal during the second ferment is what gives your Kombucha its fizziness.

 This is a great time to add additional ingredients to alter the flavor – fruits like crushed blueberries and diced strawberries are very common choices and will sweeten your basic black tea Komucha recipe.